yyt005/MESA_Infant_JointAttention_Longitudinal/README.md

 # MESA_Infant_JointAttention_Longitudinal

-This repository contains the data analysis code, figures, and relevant datasets for the paper:
+This repository contains the data analysis code and relevant datasets for the paper:

 Tang, Y., Gonzalez, M. R., & Deák, G. O. (2024).
 The slow emergence of gaze- and point-following: A longitudinal study of infants from 4 to 12 months.